 There is now a legal duty on people to self-isolate if someone tests positive or is identified as a contact by NHS Test and Trace.

-If you're on a low income and cannot work during self-isolation, you may be able to access a lump sum Test and Trace Support Payment of £500, which will be paid directly into your bank account.
+If you're on a low income and cannot work during self-isolation or because your child or young person needs to self-isolate, you may be able to access a lump sum Test and Trace Support Payment of £500, which will be paid directly into your bank account.